Lola’s Pasta e Fagioli Recipe

-Lola was kind enough to send me her recipe for Pasta e Fagioli along with some facts about the dish that I think you will find fascinating.
-I’m hoping Lola will spend more time on The Reluctant Gourmet web site sharing more stories and recipes from life living in Italy.
+Lola was kind enough to send me her recipe for Pasta e Fagioli and some facts about the dish that I think you will find fascinating.
+I'm hoping Lola will spend more time on The Reluctant Gourmet web site sharing stories and recipes from life in Italy.

 Note: After Lola sent me her recipe, I had some questions that she answered and you can read them at the end of the recipe.